Trial of Anming Hu

+On February 27, 2020, Chinese-Canadian academic Anming Hu was arrested and charged with fraud, as well as accusations of not disclosing his association with a Chinese university.
+September 9, 2021, the trial was acquitted, and Hu was cleared of all charges.
+On February 1, 2022, he returned to his lab at the University of Tennessee, Knoxville (UTK).

-Anming Hu is a Chinese-Canadian who had worked as an associate professor in the Department of Mechanical, Aerospace and Biomedical Engineering at the University of Tennessee, Knoxville (UTK) from 2013 to February 2020 when he was charged with fraud, after which UT suspended him.
+Anming Hu (born 1968) is a Chinese-Canadian academic who worked as an associate professor in the Department of Mechanical, Aerospace and Biomedical Engineering at the UTK from 2013 up until February 2020, when UTK suspended him.

-He was arrested on February 27, 2020, and charged with fraud under a 2011 law the Donald Trump administration used to target professors and researchers working at American universities as part of the "China Initiative" on combating economic espionage.
-Hu was accused of not disclosing his association with a Chinese university; on September 9, 2021, the trial resulted in acquittal, thus Hu was cleared of all charges.
-On February 1, 2022, he returned to his lab at UTK.
+Hu was charged under a 2011 law which the Trump administration used to target professors and researchers working at American universities, as part of the "China Initiative" on combating economic espionage.
 Hu was the first target of the China Initiative to stand trial.
-Hu was charged with three counts of wire fraud and three counts of making false statements after 21 months of FBI surveillance failed to turn up evidence of espionage.
+He was represented by Knoxville attorney Phil Lomonaco.
+Hu was charged with three counts of wire fraud and three counts of making false statements, after 21 months of FBI surveillance failed to turn up evidence of espionage.
 The first trial of Hu's case ended in a mistrial due to a hung jury on June 16, 2021.
-The trial generated controversy due to the FBI's conduct, which included knowingly building a case based on false evidence, obtaining Hu's university documents without warrant, spying on Hu and his family, and attempting to coerce Hu to spy on China for the United States.
+The trial generated controversy due to the FBI's misconduct, which included knowingly building a case based on false evidence, obtaining Hu's university documents without warrant, spying on Hu and his family, and attempting to coerce Hu to spy on China for the United States.
 Following the mistrial, Hu was again prosecuted by the United States Department of Justice, which resulted in a second defeat for the Justice Department when Hu was acquitted.

+Background

+Hu was born and raised in a rural village near Jinan in Shandong province, China.
+He earned his Bachelor of Science at Shandong University in 1990.
+He then attended the Chinese Academy of Sciences, acquiring a Master of Science as well as a PhD in condensed matter physics in 1993 and 1997, respectively.
+He immigrated to Canada, where he attended the University of Waterloo and graduated with his second PhD in laser physics in 2008.
+Hu had three children with his wife and became a Canadian citizen in 2009.
+At the time of his arrest, he had applied for permanent residency in the United States.